 Challenges and opportunities

 We live in an environment of continuous social and technological change.
 Smart devices, virtual reality, machine learning, artificial intelligence and the internet of things have changed the way services are conceived, developed and delivered.
 The impact of the COVID-19 pandemic on our society cannot be understated, accelerating digital transformation of many areas of our lives.
-Only Communities and organisations that are continue to be responsive and agile will be able to innovate and thrive in this uncertain and volatile environment.
+Only communities and organisations that continue to be responsive and agile will be able to innovate and thrive in this uncertain and volatile environment.

 There is now an expectation that digital products and services will be simple and intuitive and deliver personalised online experiences.
 However, there is a tension between this expectation and limiting legal, socio-environmental and technological factors.
 With more than half of the population living in regional, rural and remote areas, reliable and fast internet connectivity is problematic for many Queenslanders, creating a ‘digital divide’.
 Queensland also scores behind most other states in the Australian Digital Inclusion Index, calculated using measures of access to and affordability of the internet and the ability to use online tools and services.